Key Takeaways

 In practice, AAPC forum discussions and the Ask Dr. Z May 2024 radiology coding Q&A show coders split across three interpretations:

-Because payer policies vary, verify your MAC’s local coverage determination before finalising your view-count approach.
+Because payer policies vary, verify your MAC’s local coverage determination before finalizing your view-count approach.
 Document exactly which projections were taken and their clinical rationale.
 Consistent internal documentation reduces audit exposure significantly.
-For physical therapy and orthopaedic practices that routinely order bilateral studies, a written protocol aligned to your MAC’s guidance protects against retrospective claim adjustments.
+For physical therapy and orthopedic practices that routinely order bilateral studies, a written protocol aligned to your MAC’s guidance protects against retrospective claim adjustments.

 Pro Tip